mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### Why facilitation and tool use are recorded as data

 Rationale,
+iterative DBR principles, historicy in 3GAT

+Principle of double stimulation, and adoption of tools for different purposes than originally intended.

+Allowing movement, and mutuality,

-link to 5thD and other studies guided by iterative DBR principles.
+link to 5thD and other studies guided by

 Also introduce the process of Chapter 5 design narrative

-#### Brief description by Phase
+#### Brief of facilitation and description by Phase - but this is analysis - SO MOVE OR THINK ABOUT THAT.

 Phase one was an extended, exploratory series of game making sessions over several months.
 This stage was aimed not at collecting user data rather than building my  competency as a facilitator.
 The process began with no pre-existing supporting materials or clearly defined limitations.
 At the end of this stage participants showcased their games to students in the foyer of the MMU Brooks building.